Skip to main content

 Strategy involves both strategic thinking and execution planning.
 Ask this key question: Can you articulate your company’s strategy simply, and is it bringing sustainable growth in revenue and gross margins?

-In the book / full 15-page summary, we zoom in details like (i) how to define your Core (values, purpose and competencies) and bring them to life, (ii) how to use the 7 Strata Worksheet to define a winning strategy (including mindshare, brand promises, guarantee, 1-phrase strategy, differentiating activities, X-Factor, BHAG), (iii) consolidate them on the One-Page Strategic Plan (OPSP) to get everyone on the same page and (iv) prepare for your quarterly/annual Strategic Planning Session.
+Our full 15-page Scaling Up summary zooms in on details like (i) how to define your Core (values, purpose and competencies) and bring them to life, (ii) how to use the 7 Strata Worksheet to define a winning strategy (including mindshare, brand promises, guarantee, 1-phrase strategy, differentiating activities, X-Factor, BHAG), (iii) consolidate them on the One-Page Strategic Plan (OPSP) to get everyone on the same page and (iv) prepare for your quarterly/annual Strategic Planning Session.

 EXECUTION